Longview, Washington: History

 The Long-Bell company contracted with George Kessler, a city planner based in St. Louis, to build the city that would support the two mills that were now planned.

-Kessler designed a masterpiece based on the nation's capital, with elements of Roman City planning.
+Kessler designed the town based on the nation's capital, with elements of Roman City planning.
 Its theme is rooted in the City Beautiful movement, which influenced urban design in the early 20th century.
 Longview was officially incorporated on February 14, 1924.
 At the time of its conception, Longview was the only planned city of its magnitude to have ever been conceived of and built entirely with private funds.
 A number of prominent buildings in Longview were purchased with R. A. Long's personal funds, including R. A. Long High School, the Longview Public Library, the YMCA building and the Monticello Hotel.

 The initial growth period, lasting from 1923 to 1934, was very rapid.
 The city grew from a few thousand people to being the fourth largest city in the state by the 1930s.
 However, the effects of the Great Depression hampered further development of the planned city until the booming World War II economy, when the Port of Longview became a strategic location for loading cargo going into the Pacific Theater.

+The Allen Street Bridge disaster, which involved a wooden drawbridge connecting Longview and Kelso, occurred on January 3, 1923.
+As of 2024, the event is recognized as the deadliest bridge disaster in the state.
+The span collapsed under a combination of high, rushing waters of the Cowlitz River, a log jam, and the poor condition of the overpass.
+The disaster happened during the end of work day, and 17 people were formally listed as having died due to the event.

 Suburban developments created neighborhoods in the western valley in the 1960s.
 The local economy has been in decline since lumber companies mechanized production in the 1970s and 1980s, reducing the availability of jobs.
 No major development occurred until a brief boom in the early 2000s, ended by the recession of the late 2000s.